skorks/escort/README.md

 5. Create new Pull Request

 ### TODO
+- automatically include version
+- ability to provide some default command line arguments via an environment variable
-- better ways to create help text to override default trollop behaviour
+- better ways to create help text to override default trollop behaviour (use below as a default) Global formatter

+NAME
+    todo - Describe your application here

+USAGE
+    todo [global options] command [command options] [arguments...]

+VERSION
+    0.0.1

+GLOBAL OPTIONS
+    -f, --flagname=The name of the argument - Describe some flag here (default: the default) --help                                  - Show this message
+    -s, --[no-]switch                       - Describe some switch here

+COMMANDS
+    add      - Describe add here
+    complete - Describe complete here
+    help     - Shows a list of commands or help for one command list     - Describe list here

+Command formatter

+NAME
+    list - Describe list here

+SYNOPSIS
+    todo [global options] list [command options] Describe arguments to list here

+COMMAND OPTIONS
+    -f arg - Describe a flag to list (default: default) -s     - Describe a switch to list

+- accessors can probably be rejigged into one guy that can handle any setup object using method_missing
 - exception hierarchy for gem and better exit codes (better exception handling for the whole gem, UserError, LogicErrors(InternalError, ClientError), TransientError, no raise library api, tagging exceptions) DONE
-  - do a readme entry on exception handling and exit codes
+  - do a readme entry on exception handling and exit codes DONE
 - support for configuration files for your command line apps
   - the ability to set the config file name DONE
   - ability to switch on and off default creation of config file